 What is Rewilding?

 Rewilding is a term that was first used in wildlife conservation.
 In that context, it refers to the restoration of land to a wild, uncultivated state, including the reintroduction of native plant and animal species.
 Human rewilding is a process of restoring our inner landscape and lifestyle to a more primal and natural state.
 In this case, we are welcoming home our instincts and innate connection with the natural world.
 Rewilding is a process of reawakening the essential nature that lives within each of us

 Through rewilding, we connect with our truest selves and our roots in the living world

 As a result, we’re able to access a much-needed inner compass to help navigate our busy, modern lives.
 Even though we all have a deep well of creativity, healing, and wisdom within us, many of us have forgotten how to get in touch with it.
 Rewilding is a path toward remembering.

 Why is rewilding for women important?

 We believe that empowered, grounded, earth-centered women are an essential part of a healthy world.
-But it can be hard to embody these qualities with the pressures of daily life!
-Especially in the face of rampant ecological and social upheaval, it’s easy to feel overwhelmed or powerless.
-In these modern times, we organize our lives on our phones, communicate via the Internet, and live in a culture so very estranged from the Earth.
-Yet, the power and wisdom of the natural world continues to speak to us.
+But it can be hard to embody these qualities with the pressures of daily life, especially if we feel isolated or alone!
+In the face of rampant ecological and social upheaval, it’s easy to feel overwhelmed or powerless.
+In these modern times, we organize our lives on our phones, communicate via the Internet, and live in a culture so very estranged from each other and the Earth.
+Yet, the power and wisdom of the wild world continues to speak to us, and through us.

-Rewilding is a way to listen to that voice and to reclaim the innate strength to show up with integrity in our own lives, our communities, and the wider world.
+Rewilding is a way to listen to that untamed voice.
+Through this process we can reclaim the innate strength to show up with integrity in our own lives, our communities, and the wider world.